Mumbai: 20 firemen entered burning Powai building without safety gear

-Show cause notices have been issued to the firemen, who endangered their lives by failing to wear protective uniforms despite a circular bring released following the Kalbadevi fire, in which the same lapse was noticed; senior officers present at the spot have also been asked for an explanation
+Show cause notices have been issued to firemen, who endangered their lives by failing to wear protective uniforms despite a circular bring released following Kalbadevi fire, in which same lapse was noticed

 Despite suffering a huge setback in the Kalbadevi blaze last month, in which they lost four of their colleagues including their chief the city’s firemen seem to have learnt no lessons.

 The errant firemen threw on an ordinary coat and a helmet over their normal uniforms